yjg30737/pyqt-number-lineedit/README.md

-# number-lineedit
+# pyqt-number-lineedit
-QLineEdit which can input number only
+QLineEdit which allows only numeric input.
+Isn't that awesome!?

 `setComma(True)` insert comma between numbers like 1,333,333...
+Isn't that awesome!?